 An antigen test is a way of detecting the virus by looking at its proteins rather than genes.
 These tests can be quicker and more convenient.
 They can be done in minutes, on-site, using a similar method to home pregnancy testing.
 However, there is currently limited data on the reliability of antigen tests in clinical practice and they can have limited sensitivity compared to the ‘molecular’, PCR-based tests.

-The downside of these tests – when it comes to accuracy and sensitivity – is that they can give both false positives and false negatives.
-False positives aren’t ideal because they cause distress and inconvenience, but false negatives are the big worry.
+The downside of these tests – when it comes to accuracy and sensitivity – is that they can give either false positive or false negative results.
+False positive results aren’t ideal because they cause distress and inconvenience, but false negative results are the big worry.
 Imagine how many people you might pass it on to, and how many more people they might infect in turn.
 If you have vulnerable people in your bubble, accuracy has to be one of the most important things to look out for.

 COVID antibody tests – identifying historic infection

 Antibody testing looks for the signs of past infection – it cannot diagnose if you have ‘live’, active COVID-19.